top-stats/python-sdk/README.md

 async def main() -> None:
   # declare the client. to retrieve your topstats.gg token, see https://docs.topstats.gg/authentication/tokens/
   async with topstats.Client('your topstats.gg API token') as ts:
-    # fetch a ranked bot from its bot ID
+    # fetch a bot from its ID
     bot = await ts.get_bot(432610292342587392)

     print(bot)